 Philjames has held solo exhibitions since 2010.
 He has a Bachelor of Fine Arts (Printmaking) from the National Art School, Sydney (2002).
 Philjames’ work has been included in group exhibitions in Sydney, Melbourne, Newcastle, Adelaide and internationally in Christchurch NZ, New Orleans USA and Beijing China.
 A monograph on Philjames was published in 2014.
-He was awarded the Art Incubator Foundation Grant (2015), a Creative Industries Fund Development Grant, CAL (2011) and an Australian Cultural Residency, Beijing, China (2010).
-Philjames has been a finalist in the Hazelhurst Art on Paper Award (2017), The Blake Prize (2014, 2005), The John Fries Memorial Art Prize (2012) and The Brett Whiteley Travelling Art Scholarship (2006, 2005).
-He was a finalist in the 2017 Sulman Prize.
-His work is held in the collection of Artbank.
+He was awarded the Allan Gamble Award at the Mosman Art Prize (2020), the Waverley Art Prize (2020), the Art Incubator Foundation Grant (2015), a Creative Industries Fund Development Grant, CAL (2011) and an Australian Cultural Residency, Beijing, China (2010).
+Philjames has been a finalist in the Sir John Sulman Prize (2020, 2018 and 2017), the Mosman Art Prize (2019), the Hazelhurst Art on Paper Award (2019, 2017), the Shirley Hannah National Portrait Award (2018), the Blake Prize (2018, 2014, 2005), The John Fries Memorial Art Prize (2012) and The Brett Whiteley Travelling Art Scholarship (2006, 2005).
+He is a finalist in the 2021 Wynne Prize.

 THE COLA WARS